shinyaohtani/giturl/README.md

     giturl [-o or --open] [-v or --verbose]  dir1 [dir2, dir3, ...]

-Then you will get a list of URLs:
+Then you will get each URLs corresponding to the specified paths, one per line.

-    URL1 [URL2, URL3, ...] (one URL for each line)

 If `--verbose` is specified, print warnings for non-git-managed dirs:

 ```sh